 Land’s End to John o’Groats, LEJOG, End-to-End… for most, this Iconic Journey needs little introduction, but for those unfamiliar, it’s your chance to ride from the bottom of the UK to the very top.
 It’s an epic challenge of over 1,000 miles through 3 countries and countless counties – something we at Saddle Skedaddle like to call a cycling extravaganza – it’s Britain at its very best!
 But what can you expect if you decide to sign up?
 Read on to discover everything you need to know about this legendary long-distance route.

-A classic challenge, the Skedaddle way
+A classic route, the Skedaddle way

 The Highlights